Red Wine Black Forest Pound Cake

 Build the Cake:

-1. Using a spouted measuring cup, spoon, or squirt bottle, add the chocolate ganache to the cake.
-Allow to cool for a minute or two before piping the whipped cream onto the cake.
+1. Using a spouted measuring cup, spoon, or squirt bottle, add the chocolate ganache to the cake.ย Allow the chocolate ganache to cool and set for a minute or two before piping the whipped cream onto the cake.

-3. Add several cherries to the top of the whipped cream.
-I add some of the reserved cherry juice to the cake as well.
+4. Add several cherries to the top of the whipped cream.ย I add some of the reserved cherry juice to the cake as well.

 Notes

-• This cake is a showstopper, but it takes time.
-If making this for an event, I recommend making the cake, simple syrup, and cherries on one day, and waiting until the next day to finish the whipped cream and ganache.
+• This cake is a showstopper, but it takesย time.ย If making this for an event, I recommend making the cake, simple syrup, and cherries on one day, and waiting until the next day to finish the whipped cream, ganache, and brandied cherries.

 • Author: Shani